Bob Newhart: 1958–1971: Comedy albums and stardom

-Television

 Newhart's success in stand-up led to his own short-lived NBC variety show in 1961, The Bob Newhart Show.
 The show lasted only a single season, but it earned Newhart a Primetime Emmy Award nomination and a Peabody Award.
-The Peabody Board cited him as:
+The Peabody Board cited him as "a person whose gentle satire and wry and irreverent wit waft a breath of fresh and bracing air through the stale and stuffy electronic corridors.
+A merry marauder, who looks less like St. George than a choirboy, Newhart has wounded, if not slain, many of the dragons that stalk our society.
+In a troubled and apprehensive world, Newhart has proved once again that laughter is the best medicine."
 In the mid-1960s, Newhart was one of the initial three co-hosts of the variety show The Entertainers (1964), with Carol Burnett and Caterina Valente, appeared on The Dean Martin Show 24 times and on The Ed Sullivan Show eight times.
 He appeared in a 1963 episode of The Alfred Hitchcock Hour, "How to Get Rid of Your Wife"; and on The Judy Garland Show.
+He also appeared on series such as Bob Hope Presents the Chrysler Theatre, Captain Nice, and Insight.
 Newhart guest-hosted The Tonight Show Starring Johnny Carson 87 times, and hosted Saturday Night Live twice, in 1980 and 1995.
 In 1964, he appeared at the Royal Variety Performance in London, before Queen Elizabeth II.

-In addition to stand-up comedy, Newhart became a dedicated character actor.
-This led to other series, such as Bob Hope Presents the Chrysler Theatre, Captain Nice, two episodes of Insight, and It's Garry Shandling's Show.
-He reprised his role as Dr. Bob Hartley on Murphy Brown, appeared as himself on The Simpsons, and played a retired forensic pathologist on NCIS.

-Newhart guest-starred on three episodes of ER, for which he was nominated for a Primetime Emmy Award, as well as on Desperate Housewives and a role on NCIS as Ducky's mentor and predecessor, who was discovered to have Alzheimer's disease.
-In 2013, he also appeared on Committed and in an episode of the sixth season of The Big Bang Theory, for which he was awarded a Primetime Emmy Award, and which led to subsequent appearances in its seventh, ninth, and eleventh seasons.

-Films

-Although primarily a television star, Newhart has been in a number of popular films, beginning with the 1962 war story Hell Is for Heroes.
-In 1968, Newhart played an annoying software specialist in the film Hot Millions.
-His films include 1970's Alan Jay Lerner musical On a Clear Day You Can See Forever, the 1971 Norman Lear comedy Cold Turkey, Mike Nichols's war satire Catch 22, the 1977 Disney animated feature The Rescuers and its 1990 sequel The Rescuers Down Under as the voice of Bernard, and the Will Ferrell holiday comedy Elf (2003).

-Newhart played the President of the United States in the comedy First Family (1980).
-He appeared as a beleaguered school principal in In & Out (1997).
-He made a cameo appearance as a sadistic but appreciative CEO at the end of the comedy Horrible Bosses (2011).

-Sitcoms
+In 1962, Newhart filmed An Evening with Bob Newhart, thought to be the first pay-per-view television special, for Canadian-based Telemeter.